 Hours/Week: 3.5

-Dress: Eggplant camisole leotard, matching skirt, pink or flesh colored tights, pink ballet shoes, hair in bun
+Dress: Eggplant camisole leotard, matching skirt, pink or flesh-colored, convertible tights, pink, canvas ballet shoes, hair in bun

-Dress: Black camisole leotard, matching skirt, pink or flesh colored tights, pink ballet shoes, hair in bun
+Dress: Navy camisole leotard, matching skirt, pink or flesh-colored, convertible tights, pink, canvas ballet shoes, hair in bun

 Description: Ballet, pre-pointe, and jazz

-Dress: Any camisole leotard (matching skirt optional), pink or flesh colored tights, pink ballet shoes, hair in bun
+Dress: Any camisole leotard (matching skirt optional), pink or flesh-colored, convertible tights, pink, canvas ballet shoes, hair in bun

 Description: Ballet, pointe, and jazz